Table of contents

 There is also evidence of an anti-inflammatory effect of soy products.
 23,31

 Does soy help with breast cancer?
 The low incidence of breast cancer in countries with high soy consumption sparked speculation about a connection.
 In the early 1990s, however, experiments on mice showed that certain isoflavones in soy stimulated the growth of estrogen-dependent breast tumors.
 In addition, the isoflavones had a negative effect on the effect of a breast cancer drug.
 Patients were therefore advised to avoid soy.
-Further clinical studies on humans were unable to demonstrate this connection.
+However, further clinical studies on humans were unable to demonstrate this connection.
 Several studies found a significant reduction in the risk of breast cancer recurrence and breast cancer-related mortality.
 24 ,28,29 Although cause and effect cannot be clearly explained based on the data, various health organizations recommend that women with breast cancer eat soy.
-The soy-breast cancer controversy is still unresolved.
+However, the soy-breast cancer controversy is still unresolved.
 The study results are simply not clear enough.
 The same applies to soy and prostate cancer.
-There are indications, but no undisputed evidence, that soy reduces the risk.
+There are indications, but no undisputed proof, that soy reduces the risk.
 31

 In a cohort study with 6235 women in 2017, researchers investigated the connection between soy or isoflavones and breast cancer.
 A higher intake of isoflavones is associated with lower mortality.
 However, this positive connection may only be valid for women with ER-negative/PR-positive tumors or for those women who do not receive hormone therapy as part of their cancer treatment.
 27 (*ER=estrogen receptor; PR=progesterone receptor)